 Roughly 40% of individuals are insecurely attached.
 In addition, the plot thickens that attachment insecurities can be transmitted across generations.
 Insecurely attached people also run a higher risk for developing psychological and psychiatric disorders.

 I work with and write about anxiety a lot as it’s something I’ve experienced first hand.
-My workshop ‘Get Your Worries Out’ allows children to have fun whilst finding tools and techniques for dealing with anxiety.
 With anxious children, my job is to coach them to change the way they view the world (from unsafe and scary to a fun place where they feel in control).
 I also encourage them to develop more positive and open minded thinking patterns which lead to positive emotions and therefore more positive behaviours.
-You can read more about it in this post.
+That’s also why I created my Smiley Thought Cards.

 Peaches had tweeted a picture of her in her mother’s arms as a baby.
 I wonder if she walked around most of her life feeling unplugged?
 I would say given her wild child years not only was she immersed in such a huge amount of grief and insurmountable loss that she learnt to block out the pain with alcohol and drugs.
 Her Mother was reported to have self- medicated after the death of Michael Hutchence.
 Unplugged is an accurate adjective for somebody who is not attached to anything; somebody who is without the security and unconditional love of one’s parents.